Pete's Dragon (2016 film): Plot

 The next day, Pete, Grace, Natalie, and Conrad travel to the forest to meet Elliot.
-A group of hunters led by Gavin surprises Elliot and shoots him with tranquilizer darts, then lock him up in Jack's warehouse.
+A group of hunters led by Gavin surprise Elliot and shoot him with tranquilizer darts, then lock him up in Jack's warehouse.
 Before the authorities can inspect the dragon, Pete and Natalie free him from his chains and escape on a lumber truck with Conrad.

 Angered, Gavin sets up a roadblock at the bridge to stop them.
 When Elliot tries to fly, he crashes into the truck, damaging its brakes and it goes through the barricade.
 Confused and frightened, Elliot perches on top of the bridge and starts breathing fire at the lead truck driven by Grace and Jack.
 The bridge begins to collapse under the intense heat, causing Grace and Jack's truck to fall through, Gavin then abandons his attack and tries to save them from death.
 Elliot emerges from the ravine with Grace and Jack riding safely on his back.
 With a firefighting helicopter approaching, Pete flees with Elliot back to the woods.

 Pete pleads with Elliot to let him stay so he can protect him from his attackers, just as Elliot protected him.
 However, Elliot concludes that as long as they stay close together, Pete will always be in danger.
 He points out Pete's book to encourage him to return to stay with Grace and Jack.
 Pete is reluctant, and worried for Elliot's safety, but ultimately trusts the dragon's judgment.
 After a very tearful hug, Elliot returns to the mountains and Pete returns to live with Grace and Jack as his new family.

 In the years that follow, Grace and Jack marry and adopt Pete as their son.
 Not only has Elliot slowly faded from the town's memory, but Gavin has learned to be more scrupulous and has moved on from the experience.
 Pete and his family eventually go on vacation and see that Elliot is finally reunited with his fellow dragons.